TechExeter/conference-2024/content/tickets.md

 <h3>Parking</h3>

-Car parking is available at Car Park C (visitor car park) via the Stretham Drive entrance.
+LIMITED car parking spaces at Car Park C - Visitor car park (PayByPhone 804186) via the Stretham Drive entrance.
 Places on a first come first served basis.
-Alternate parking - on-street along Prince of Wales Road, or in staff car park Car Park D.
+Further (cheaper) parking - on-street along Prince of Wales Road (RingGo 30319), or Stretham Drive.
+See map for details.

 Accessible parking is available at the front of the venue, where there is also a drop-off point.